DEFRA/lfw-data/readme.md

-# flood-data-process
+# lfw-data

 ## synopsis

-This is a serverless project to provide the processing of FFOI forecast and RLOI files for the Live flood warnings application
+This is a serverless project to provide the processing of data files for LFW from FWFI

 ## Installing